 The following categories describe different ways that we use and disclose health information.
 For each category of uses or disclosures, we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of the categories.

-- Health Information Exchange.
 We electronically exchange health care information to facilitate access to health and/or mental health information that may be relevant to your care.
 For example, if you are admitted to a hospital on an emergency basis and cannot provide important information about your health condition, health information exchange will allow us to make your medical information available to those who need it to treat you at the hospital.
-When it is needed, ready access to your health and/or mental health information means better care for you.
+Access to your health and/or mental health information is readily available, when needed, which means better care for you.
 You have the right to opt-out of the health information exchange by contacting our Privacy Officer.